 Lantern acquired in March 2005.

 This lantern was on a Stanton 7 concrete column in the parking area of the Markeaton St allotments (just a stone's throw away from the park where the 2600 came out of in fact) and was removed when the column was pulled out.
 The lantern was switched from the cell on a column on the main road, and so the base of the column did not contain any other switching device.
 I do not know of any other Z9481s in the City area; however, Walton Road in Drakelow was home to several.

 Although this lantern is one of the SRL 35's ancestors (with that having begun life as the GEC Z9580), it bears little resemblance to the Siemens lantern.

 There are a few very small pieces of concrete around the opening on the canopy, but no rust patches from the thread of the bracket, so the lantern was probably easily removed.

 The bowl was in an excellent condition, with the only real damage being a slight crack by one of the hinges.
-What is odd is that when the Z9454 range was brought out in place of the Z9450, the bowl was changed so that it had refractors running along the bottom, however the clear-bottomed bowl was retained for the Z9480 range.
+What is odd is that when the Z9454 range was brought out in place of the Z9450, the bowl was changed, in order that it had refractors running along the bottom, however the clear-bottomed bowl was retained for the Z9480 range.
 Etched in the bowl's rim is the part code 'Z6764', along with '6266 with hinges' (I assume that a separate type existed where the bowl slotted into a support ring).
 Another detail is '5863', with the '63' surrounded by a circle - a possible indicator of when the lantern was made.

 Opening the bowl reveals that everything inside is also in good condition.
 The gasket is loose in places but this can be stuck down again.
 The spring is missing from the lamp support, but a new one shouldn't be too hard to find.